sama1mansn/opbnb-docs/docs/tutorials/Creating-Your-Own-opBNB-Testnet.md

 You now have a fully functioning opBNB with a Sequencer node running on http://localhost:8545.
 You can connect your wallet to this chain the same way you'd connect your wallet to any other EVM chain.

-# Get ETH On Your Chain
+# Get BNB On Your Chain

 Once you've connected your wallet, you'll probably notice that you don't have any BNB to pay for gas on your chain.
 The easiest way to deposit BNB into your chain is to send BNB directly to the `L1StandardBridge` contract.